Dan-Matthews-23/finishing-touch/README.md

 In my previous project, ratings were what the project was all about.
 In MegaBytes, they will be used as a useful addition but not central to the theme.
 They will be an added option for users when browsing for products or having purchased an item.
 Ratings may be a many-to-one relationship where a user can leave many ratings.

+#### Chef Message

+Chef Message is a basic model accessible only to the superuser, and can be found under the Manage Products tab.
+It only has one element to the model.

 ### App interconnectivity

 I have set out how I expect my apps to connect to one another based on the user journey, however this is only a plan at this point and may be subject to change in the final version.
 I will document any deviation from these plans

 ![App interconnectivity Design](/media/images/concept/app-interconnectivity.png)

 ### Database Design